CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=SS, answer=[5]

-Which `PDO_PGSQL DSN` element holds the name of the database?
+Which DSN parameter holds the name of the database?

 - `db`